32nd Division (Imperial Japanese Army): Action

 The 32nd Division was subordinated to the 12th Army and transferred to China in May 1939 to participate in the Second Sino-Japanese War, initially posted to Shanxi.
-Due to the Japanese defeat in the Battle of Suixian–Zaoyang, the initially assigned positions became unreachable and the 32nd Division arrived in southeast Shantung in June 1939 and saw action in the 1939–40 Winter Offensive, initially protecting the Tai'an - Tengzhou line.
+Due to the Japanese defeat in the Battle of Suixian–Zaoyang, the initially assigned positions became unreachable and the 32nd Division arrived in southeast Shandong in June 1939 and saw action in the 1939–40 Winter Offensive, initially protecting the Tai'an - Tengzhou line.
 The division was able to start a counter-attack on 2 December 1939 as part of the Shandong Operation.
 After the offensive, the 32nd Division was garrisoned at Jinan.

 In April 1944, the 32nd Division was assigned to the 14th Army and departed for Mindanao.
 The 32nd Division suffered heavy losses from United States Navy submarine attacks during its voyage from China in the Take Ichi convoy.
 On 26 April 1944, almost all the men of one of the division's regiments were lost when their transport ship was sunk north west of Luzon.
 The convoy carrying the division put in at Manila between 29 April and 1 May where its destination was changed to Halmahera.
 Subsequently, the convoy carrying the 32nd Division was attacked by US submarines near the northeastern tip of Celebes on 6 May 1944.
 This and the previous attack reduced the division's strength to just five infantry battalions and one and a half artillery battalions.
 The surviving transports arrived at Halmahera on 9 May.